CodeKakashi/portfolio_template/README.md

 # Portfolio

 Welcome to my portfolio!
-This repository showcases my projects, skills, and experiences in the field of [your field or expertise].
+This repository showcases our projects, skills, and experiences in the field of [your field or expertise].
 I have developed this portfolio to provide an overview of my work and highlight my abilities.

 ## Table of Contents